Alilakkis12/Project-Technology-Trends/README.md

 ### Final Outcome

-Outcome: Give data-driven advice on what programming language to teach next.
+Outcome: Gave a data-driven advice on what programming language to teach next.

 Audience: Aspiring developers, recent